prebid/prebid.github.io/dev-docs/modules/userid-submodules/liveintent.md

 The SharedId can also be provided by the liveconnect user ID module.
 There are two possible modes depending on the configuration of the liveconnect module:

-1. If idcookie.mode is set to 'generated', a generated first-party cookie managed by liveintent's javascript is provided.
+1. If idcookie.mode is set to 'generated', a generated first-party cookie managed by LiveIntent's javascript is provided.
 2. If idcookie.mode is set to 'provided', a cookie or localstorage entry from the page is used.
 As these cookies can be set using a set-cookie header, they will potentially have a longer lifetime than cookies set by (1).
 Because of this, prefer configuring a provided idcookie if you have access to a stable identifier on your page.

 When COPPA applies, LiveIntent’s user ID module does not return the SharedId.